K4elthaz/React-mern/README.md

 -cd [repository location]/client
 -npm start
 #If your getting a problem in starting the client side enter  this in the terminal with the directory of the client
+if there is a problem in starting the client

 $env:NODE_OPTIONS = "--openssl-legacy-provider"
-if there is a problem in client side

 # [Server]
 -cd [repository location]/server